 - Risking arrest?
 Carry \$100 cash and 3 days' worth of any essential medication, in its original bottle.
 Make emergency childcare plans if you have children.
 Put a password on your phone to protect against searches.
 Memorize (or write on your arm) numbers for your family, your lawyer, and jail support. - Not a U.S. citizen?
 Know your immigration number ("A" number) if you have one.
-Visit nipnlg.org/tools.html for additional guidance. - Undocumented, under court supervision, or have a record?
-Think hard and talk to a lawyer about the risks of arrest!
+Talk to a lawyer about the risks of arrest before participating, especially if you are undocumented.
+For additional guidance, visit: nipnlg.org/marchact.html. - Undocumented, under court supervision, or have a record?
+Think hard and talk to a lawyer about the risks of arrest.
 Consequences can be worse for you than most people. - A person with a disability, special medical needs, or limited English?
 Carry a card or wear a bracelet to explain your situation should the need arise. - Gender non-conforming?
 MPD respects gender designations on driver's licenses so have an accurate license if possible.